 Keeping a diary or journal is a great mindful practice.
 While lots of children write in diaries or journals, most adults don’t have the time.
-Here are four tips to make mindful journaling easier.
+Here are four tips to start a mindful journal.

 Mindful journaling is slightly different from your typical journal.
 When writing in a diary people typically record and reflect on the events they experienced that day.
 Mindful journaling is specifically used as a tool for reflection and growth.
 Many people write with a goal in mind such as reducing stress, increasing motivation, or gaining greater self-awareness.

-Want to learn more about mindful journaling in order to improve your life?
-Here are some helpful tips:
+Want to learn more about starting a mindful journal in order to improve your life check out these four tips

 Writing in journals and diaries is traditional for mindful journaling.
 It also has health benefits.
 Writing with pen and paper keeps you from becoming distracted by the Internet.
 It also helps keep your mind sharp by improving motor-skills and memory.
 It can also help you further connect with your words and feelings.
 Still, if you prefer electronic means of journaling consider keeping a journal through Microsoft Office or Evernote.
 If you prefer sharing your writings with others consider online platforms like Blogger, LiveJournal, WordPress or Tumblr.
 You’ll be joining a community of writers and bloggers who may help inspire and encourage your mindful journaling.